-- I imit 1 trout over 22 inches. - All trout 22 inches or smaller must be immediately released. - ARTIFICIAL FLIES AND LURES ONLY. - Cement outlet channel between the dam and spillway pond, approximately 55 feet long, is CLOSED.
+- · Limit 1 trout over 22 inches. - All trout 22 inches or smaller must be immediately released. - Artificial flies and lures only. - Cement outlet channel between the dam and spillway pond, approximately 55 feet long, is CLOSED.

 Moon Lake, Duchesne County